r8k/forever-webui/README.md

 Start NodeJS processes with forever cli and manage them via a web interface.

-### TODO
+## TODO

-* Starting process directly from the web interface
+* Starting process directly from the web interface: In-Progress
-* Save the last X processes stopped via the web for later restart.
+* Save the last X processes stopped via the web for later restart: In-Progress

 ### Licence